 - Distance: 1/4 mile loop

 #2.
-Hike the Red Scar Knoll/Red Hill Trail
+Red Scar Knoll/Red Hill Trail

 - Difficulty Level: Easy